mcgarrah/password_meter/README.md

 # Password Meter

-This project implements a data-driven password meter based on the work from "Design and Evaluation of a Data-Driven Password Meter." in the Proceedings of CHI, 2017. https://dl.acm.org/citation.cfm?id=3026050

-The project is written in TypeScript, which transcompiles to JavaScript.
+## Modifications to Project

+This is a modified version of the password meter mentioned below as a prototype for my HCI course at Gatech.
+It was used as part of a survey for password entry for a website registration process.

 Modifications to function under current javascript were implemented along with minor changes to support a website registration process.
+Additional detailed information on how to build from source, updated external libraries, and removal of some external dependencies were implemented.

+Changes from the work of https://github.com/stroucki/password_meter are selectively incorporated against the codebase.
+His/her brilliant work saved me many hours.

 An online demo of the modified version is available at http://www.phonemes.org/passwd-meter/

-Changes from the work of https://github.com/stroucki/password_meter are selectively incorporated against the codebase.
+## Original Project

+The base project implemented a data-driven password meter from the work in "Design and Evaluation of a Data-Driven Password Meter." from the Proceedings of CHI, 2017. https://dl.acm.org/citation.cfm?id=3026050

+The project is written in TypeScript, which transcompiles to JavaScript.

 ## Contact

 mcgarrah@gatech.edu for any questions about this modified version.
 For questions about the base version contact password-guessability@cs.cmu.edu

 ## Deploying (minimal customization required)